 Consider creating a slightly more versatile character

-This is our recommended choice for a first playthrough done on the normal difficulty.
+This is our recommended choice when you are playing the game for the first time on normal difficulty.
 If you choose one of the higher difficulty levels, you will have to specialize in a particular field to be able to deal with various problems.

 You can increase your hero's versatility: